ziyueqiu/ziyueqiu.github.io/_posts/2023-06-20-RocksDBWorkload (FAST 20).md

 ## Introduction

 - the accesses in UDB explicitly exhibit a diurnal pattern -- How to model diurnal patterns?
-- The whole keyspace is partitioned into small key-ranges, and we model the hotness of these small key-ranges.
+- The whole key-space is partitioned into small key-ranges, and we model the hotness of these small key-ranges.
-- YCSB causes at least 500% more read-bytes and delivers only 17% of the cache hits in RocksDB compared with realworld workloads.
+- YCSB causes at least 500% more read-bytes and delivers only 17% of the cache hits in RocksDB compared with real-world workloads.
 New benchmark has only 43% more read-bytes and achieve about 77% of the cache hits in RocksDB, and thus are much closer to real-world workloads.

 ## Modeling and Benchmarking

 We first calculate the Pearson correlation coefficients between any two selected variables to ensure that these variables have very low correlations.
 In this way, each variable can be modeled separately.
 Then, we fit the collected workloads to different statistical models to find out which one has the lowest fitting error, which is more accurate than always fitting different workloads to the same model (like Zipfian).
 The proposed benchmark can then generate KV queries based on these probability models.

 QPS (Queries Per Second) of some CFs in UDB (social network SQL) have strong diurnal patterns